-All residents in the Medical Education Scholarly Concentration participate in the 2-week Educational Leadership rotation during their PGY-2 year.
+All residents in the medical education scholarly concentration participate in the 2-week Educational Leadership and Scholarship block during their PGY2 year.
 This block is a distinguishing feature of our program and is considered by many residents as one of the most influential and meaningful aspects of their training experience at Stanford.
 During this rotation, residents are introduced to luminaries at the School of Medicine and are exposed to the myriad of career and leadership opportunities in academic medicine.
-Residents also gain practical experience building an Educator Portfolio and build skill sin leadership through reflection on their leadership styles and approach towards conflict management, as well as instruction on how to lead change and be a good mentor.
+Residents also gain practical experience learning about an Educator Portfolio and build skills in leadership through reflection on their leadership styles and approach towards conflict management, as well as instruction on how to lead change and be a good mentor.
 Residents are given additional time, mentorship and curriculum to further develop and begin implementing their scholarly project.

 Becky Blankenburg, MD, MPH is the Assistant Dean of Graduate Medical Education and the Associate Chair for Education for the Dept of Pediatrics.
 Becky is the Past President of the Association of Pediatric Program Directors, and her educational research interests focus on building a more diverse, inclusive and equitable learning environment and helping learners develop a sense of belonging, professional identity formation, and competence through longitudinal coaching and scholarly mentorship.